-The Severity of Your Illness of Injury
+The Severity of Your Illness or Injury

-Also, your disease or injury could meet the medical severity test found in the Listing of Impairments, also called the Blue Book.
+Also, your disease or injury must meet the medical severity test found in the Listing of Impairments, also called the Blue Book.
 The Blue Book provides objective criteria to evaluate hundreds of medical conditions in every part or system of the body.

 Your Ability to Work

 Finally, the SSA will explore whether you can continue to perform your current (or any previous) job.
 If you cannot do so, the evaluators will look at whether you can use your existing skills, education, or experience to perform a similar or related job.
 Depending on your age, you might have to get additional education or vocational training.